chora-io/docs/guides/registry/index.md

 # Introduction

-[Chora Registry](https://registry.chora.io) is a registry for ecological claims and assets.
+[Chora Registry](https://registry.chora.io) is a workspace for decentralized ecological claims and assets.

 ## Overview